How to Use Neem Leaf as a Natural Pesticide

 Using a Sprayer

 As you can see from our photos, my husband uses a backpack style sprayer.
 This carries 10 litres which is a little more than 2½ gallons.
 You may be able to handle a larger one but my husband is 67 years old and an amputee.
-Walking from tree to tree with the spray on his back keeps the oil and detergent mixing.
+Walking from tree to tree with the sprayer on his back keeps the oil and detergent mixing.
 If you were using a hand held spray bottle, a quick shake before applying is a good idea as the mixture may separate.

 Ours is a hand-pressurized mechanism which works off a lever on the left-hand side of the sprayer.
 We have extended the nozzle length on ours to ensure he can reach the upper leaves of the coconut trees without having to use a ladder which would be too cumbersome to take from tree to tree.